Phantom-Con-Artist/Phantom-Con-Artist/README.md

 This is the piece of software I mentioned above — built specifically to interact with Sorophy™, giving worldbuilders and authors a way to structure their stories, timelines, and lore with the same temporal-graph foundation that powers the rest of The Saga.

-More details on Skaldee.Engine will come as alpha development continues.
+More details on Skaldee.Studio will come as alpha development continues.

 ---